 2. Fuse boxes

-Fuse boxes are a great example of steel enclosures that are used by ordinary homeowners all the time.
-The outer metal casing of a fuse box protects the switches on your fuse board and also provides you with an additional layer of protection from the live wires that lie just beneath the fuse board.
+Fuse boxes (also known as consumer units) are a popular example of steel enclosure.
+They are used by ordinary homeowners in every home with an electrical supply.
+The outer metal casing of a fuse box protects the circuit breakers on your fuse board and also provides you with an additional layer of protection from the live wires that lie just beneath the fuse board.
 Fuse boxes are usually situated either within a lockable cupboard or high up on the wall to keep them out of the reach of children.

-Many fuse box enclosures have viewing windows.
-That means that if a switch trips within your home, all that you need to do is to take a look through the viewing window of the enclosure around your fuse box and you will instantly be able to pinpoint where the problem lies.
+Many fuse box enclosures have viewing windows located behind a flip-down cover.
+That means that if a circuit breaker trips within your home, all that you need to do is to take a look through the viewing window of the enclosure around your fuse box and you will instantly be able to pinpoint where the problem lies.

 3. Floor standing enclosures for utilities

 Vial pieces of equipment such as the control panels for utilities such as wind farms or industrial freezer systems very often benefit from being enclosed in a specialised metal framework.
 The metal enclosures used for utilities can have a number of benefits, including reducing condensation around a control panel, ventilation (or other forms of heat management), filtering signals and shielding the control panel from electromagnetic currents that might interfere with their working.